-Colorado Election Day is Nov.
-8 with a U.S. Senate seat, eight congressional contests, races for four statewide offices, 100 state legislative jobs, 11 ballot initiatives and more at stake at the county and local levels.
+Colorado’s Election Day 2022 is Nov.
+8 with a U.S. Senate seat, eight congressional contests, races for four statewide offices, 100 state legislative jobs, 11 ballot initiatives and more at stake at the state, county and local levels.

 This story was updated Oct.
 4 with responses to reader questions.